-Throughout the Omer, we will be featuring stories of refugees and immigrants from within the BJ community.
+Throughout the Omer, we have shared stories of refugees and immigrants from within the BJ community.
 Religiously and spiritually, the counting of the Omer carries us from Redemption to Revelation.
 We tell our own stories and remember that there are those in this world still unredeemed, still awaiting even the possibility of Revelation.

 By Rabbi Sarit Horwitz

 My zayde, Leon Cooper z”l, used to tell a story from an algebra class that he took when in high school.
 The teacher gave him a problem that offered a particular distance from home to first base and another from second to third.
 The question asked, “Assuming these measurements are accurate, what is the distance from home to second base?”
 My zayde responded quickly to the teacher and answered the question perfectly.
 Then he turned to her and asked, “What is a base?”

 Truth is, my zayde didn’t really know what “home” was then either.
 Read more »

 By Donald Isler